Fujitsu Technology Solutions

-Fujitsu Technology Solutions is a European information technology vendor with a presence in markets in Europe, the Middle East, Africa, as well as India.
-A subsidiary of Fujitsu Limited headquartered in Tokyo, Japan, FTS was founded in 2009 after Fujitsu bought out Siemens' 50% share of Fujitsu Siemens Computers.
+Fujitsu Technology Solutions GmbH (FTS) is a Munich-based information technology vendor in the so-called "EMEIA" markets: Europe, the Middle East, Africa, plus India.
+A subsidiary of Fujitsu in Tokyo, FTS was founded in 2009 when the parent firm bought out Siemens' 50% share of Fujitsu Siemens Computers.

-The company is focused on serving large, medium, and small-sized companies.
-Fujitsu Technology Solutions offers IT products and services, for data centers, managed infrastructure and infrastructure as a service.

 Products and services

 Fujitsu Technology Solutions provides a broad range of information and communications technology based products.

 Current

 Fujitsu Technology Solutions' current products and services include: